bradosia/Validating-Protein-Structure-Models/src_py/readme.md

-# Python 3 Source Run
+# Python 3 Source

 See the report for input file format.
-Default input files of the protein structures to compare are `../data/model1.crd` and `../data/model2.crd`
+Default input files of the protein structures to compare are `../data/model1.crd` and `../data/model2.crd`.
+Default output directory is `../results/`.

+## Global Structure Comparison
 ```shell
 cd src_py
 python mainEnergyScore.py